 The number of units students must earn to be eligible for high school graduation is to be earned from the categories listed below.
-A minimum of twenty-two (22) units is required for graduation for a student participating in either the Smart Core or Core curriculum.
+A minimum of twenty-two (22) units is required for graduation.
 In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional three (3) units to graduate for a total of twenty-five (25) units.
 The additional required units may be taken from any electives offered by the district.
-There are some distinctions made between Smart Core units and Graduation units.
-Not all units earned toward graduation necessarily apply to Smart Core requirements.
-Career education courses that are determined by DESE to be eligible for use in the place of a listed course may be substituted for the course as designated by DESE.
+Accelerated learning courses or career education courses that are determined by DESE to be eligible for use in the place of a listed course may be substituted for the course as designated by DESE.